 - line of sight: five inches

-I was eager to get the BP9CC out on the range, and finally got to two days into the new year.
-I carried with me a bunch of 9mm ammunition and ultimately ran 436 rounds through the gun before I ran out of time and had to leave.
-The gun performed very well, and here are my observations:
+I was eager to get the BP9CC out on the range.
+I carried with me a rolling case full of 9mm ammunition and ultimately ran 436 rounds through the gun before I ran out of time and had to leave.

-reliability – For the first 300 rounds (approximately), the Bersa was 100% reliable.
-I started off shooting some really dirty Winchester white box stuff from Walmart that left a lot of crap in the gun.
-After 100 rounds of it and another 100 of Remington UMC, the gun was thoroughly dirty and could have used a good cleaning.
+For the first 300 or so rounds, the Bersa was 100% reliable.
+I was shooting some really dirty Winchester white box stuff from Walmart that left a lot of build-up in the gun.
+Frankly, the gun was thoroughly dirty and could have used a good cleaning.

 Somewhere after 300 rounds, the Bersa experienced a failure to feed when a 147 grain Speer Gold Dot nose-dived on the feed ramp.
 About 75 rounds later, a second failure to feed (same exact problem) happened when shooting Federal HST 124 grain +P.